by John and Diane Larsen

 1T.P.
 Gleason, "The overseas experienced American

 adolescent and patterns of world-mindedness," Adolescence 8(32), 1973:

 2S.D.
 Larsen, Communication challenges of missionary children returning to the United States: The relationship to cross-cultural communication variables (Masters thesis, University of Kansas, 1991).

 3R.D.
 Downie, Re-entry experiences and identity formation of third culture experienced dependent American youth: An exploratory study (Doctoral dissertation, Michigan State University, 1976): 349-A.

-This article originally appeared in the summer 1998 issue of Christian Counseling Today, a journal published by Christian Counseling Resources for the American Association of Christian Counselors.
+This article originally appeared in Christian Counseling Today, a journal published by Christian Counseling Resources for the American Association of Christian Counselors.
 Edited and used by permission.

 MKs (Missionary Kids) are part of the group called Third Culture Kids (TCK).
 These are people who've grown up in a country that is not their "home" or passport country.
 Many of them were born in that country and only returned to their parents' home country a few times while they were living at home.
 The larger group includes not only children of expatriate missionaries but also children of business people and government officials.

 Some call this book "the bible on third culture kids"